steviemcg/scuguk/src/pages/events/2022/05/manchester-code-sitecore-usergroup.md

     time: "19:45"
     who: "Sumith Damodaran - Sr. Product Manager - Experience Platform @ Sitecore, Rui Ewald - Director - Product Management @ Sitecore"
     intro:  "Discover Discover"
-    description: "Sumith will present on Discover and demonstrate the product capabilities."
+    description: "Sumith will Introduce Discover (the new Product Discovery Platform from Sitecore), and demonstrate the platform capabilities and integration options it provides.
+A demo will also be given on how Pages & Widgets can be created using the platform."
   - agenda-item:
     time: "20:20"
     value: Networking